Siapas-Laboratory/ratBerryPi/README.md

 ## Software Installation - (Raspberry Pi)
 Clone this repository then follow these steps to setup a raspberry pi for use with ratBerryPi:

-1. If you haven't already, install miniforge3 as described here
+1. If you haven't already, install miniforge3 by downloading using the appropriate installer which can be downloaded from [here](https://github.com/conda-forge/miniforge?tab=readme-ov-file#download).

-2. If you already have a conda environment you would like to use activate it.
-If not create one and activate it by running:
+2. Create a conda environment using the environment.yml file provided in this repo and activate it by running the following from the project directory:

 ```
-conda env create -n ratBerryPi
+conda env create -f environment.yml
 conda activate ratBerryPi
 ```